T-Eberle/stepzen-playground/ch-02/README.md

 <details>
 <summary><b>Results</b></summary>
-To generate a new StepZen project with the `stepzen init` command, run the following command in your target directory for this project:
+To generate a new StepZen project with the `stepzen init` command, run the following command in your desired target directory for this project:

 ```bash
 stepzen init